appernetic/appernetic-hugo-project/content/post/now-you-can-sign-in-with-twitter-facebook-and-github.md

 topics = ["Static website enhancements"] type = "post"
 +++
-## Update!
+## Static website servic update!

-After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password to the s.
+After users having expressed concerns about privacy we contemplated the implications over the weekend what impact it would have to add a custom sign up and log in with e-mail and a user-generated password to the [static website service][1].

-![Appernetic Static website Generator with e-mail sign up, Twitter, Facebook and GitHub sign in!][1]
+![Appernetic Static website Generator with e-mail sign up, Twitter, Facebook and GitHub sign in!][2]

 For us and the service there is the problem with: